 If Coflexip elects to pursue an acquisition of the Company, the Company will take no further action with respect thereto for 120 days from the date of Coflexip's notice.
-If Coflexip does not pursue an acquisition of the Company, Coflexip has the right to acquire the Company's interest in Quantum Offshore Contractors, Ltd. The purchase price for the joint venture shall be based on a valuation prepared by an independent appraiser appointed by the Board.
-Coflexip retains the foregoing rights to acquire the Company or the joint venture so long as it owns at least five percent of the Company's Common Stock.
+Coflexip retains the foregoing rights to acquire the Company so long as it owns at least five percent of the Company's Common Stock.